On this page

-In this year’s statistics release we've provided a textual description of the collection methods for the data contained in the Microsoft Excel (XLS) files at the end of this page, together with information on what is covered by each of the different files.
+In this year’s statistics release we've provided a textual description of the collection methods for the data contained in the Microsoft Excel (XLSX) files at the end of the page, together with information on what is covered by each of the different files.

-- Files 1, 2, 3 and 4 are based on schemes with 12 or more members (with the exception of table 1 in file 1, which is based on all schemes with two or more members).
+- Files 1, 2, and 3 are based on schemes with 12 or more members (with the exception of table 1 in file 1, which is based on all schemes with two or more members).

 - File 5 is based on schemes with 2 to 11 members.